 Fluid and electrolytes require monitoring with the administration of all hypertonic fluids with particular attention paid to serum sodium, potassium, and fluid ins/outs.
 Evaluation of circulatory and renal function is necessary before administering mannitol and evaluated during treatment.
 When treating increased ICP with mannitol, a CSF pressure measurement should take place within fifteen minutes after administration.

-An interprofessional team approach is most appropriate when administering hypertonic fluids.
-Extra care needs to be taken to monitor circulatory and renal function as well as serum electrolyte concentrations.
+An interprofessional team approach is most appropriate when administering hypertonic fluids — extra care is necessary to monitor circulatory and renal function as well as serum electrolyte concentrations.
 Fluid ins and outs need to be carefully monitored by nursing staff, particularly with mannitol, reporting abnormalities right away.
 Hypertonic fluids should be stopped if significant abnormalities in electrolytes or fluid volumes develop.
 It is noteworthy that there is a lack of research regarding hypertonic fluids.
-More work needs to be done to determine the value of hypertonic fluids not only in the management of critically ill patients but in the pre-hospital setting for cases of hypovolemia and shock.
+More work remains to determine the value of hypertonic fluids not only in the management of critically ill patients but in the pre-hospital setting for cases of hypovolemia and shock.

 In summary, administration of hypertonic saline and/or mannitol requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
 [Level V]